Matrix-valued orthogonal polynomials related to the quantum analogue of $(SU(2) \times SU(2), \text{diag})$: The weight and orthogonality relations for the matrix-valued polynomials

 In Lemma \ref{lem:ldu1} we use the notation \eqref{eqn:q-racah} for the $q$-Racah polynomials.
 Lemma \ref{lem:ldu1} shows that the expansion as in Proposition \ref{prop:ldu} is indeed valid, and it remains to determine the coefficients $\beta_k(m,n)$.

 The proof of Lemma \ref{lem:ldu1} follows the lines of the proof of \cite[Lem.~2.7]{KoelvPR13}, see Appendix \ref{subapp:forproofLDU}.
 The main ingredients are, cf. the proof in \cite{KoelvPR13}, the connection and linearisation coefficients for the continuous $q$-ultraspherical polynomials dating back to the work of L.J.
 Rogers (1894-5), see e.g. \cite[\S 10.11]{AndrAR}, \cite[\S 13.3]{Isma}, \cite[(7.6.14), (8.5.1)]{GaspR}.
-So we write the product $C_{m-k}(x;q^{2k+2}|q^2) C_{n-k}(x;q^{2k+2}|q^2)$ as a sum over $r$ of continuous $q$-ultraspherical polynomials $C_{r}(x;q^{2k+2}|q^2)$ using the linearisation formula and we write $U_{n+m-2t}$, which is a continuous $q$-ultraspherical polynomial for $\beta=q$, in terms of $C_{s}(x;q^{2k+2}|q^2)$ using the connection formula.
+Write the product $C_{m-k}(x;q^{2k+2}|q^2) C_{n-k}(x;q^{2k+2}|q^2)$ as a sum over $r$ of continuous $q$-ultraspherical polynomials $C_{r}(x;q^{2k+2}|q^2)$ using the linearisation formula and write $U_{n+m-2t}$, which is a continuous $q$-ultraspherical polynomial for $\beta=q$, in terms of $C_{s}(x;q^{2k+2}|q^2)$ using the connection formula.
 The orthogonality relations for the continuous $q$-ultraspherical polynomials then give the integral in terms of a single series.
 The details are in Appendix \ref{subapp:forproofLDU}.
 From this sketch of proof it is immediately clear that Lemma \ref{lem:ldu1} can be generalised to a more general statement.
-This is the content of Remark \ref{rmk:lemldu1}, whose proof is left to the reader.
+This is the content of Remark \ref{rmk:lemldu1}, whose proof is given in Appendix \ref{app:BproofsBHS}.